dfeng/notes/generalisation-literature-review.md

 >
 > In this paper, the objects of interest are learning algorithms.
 They take as input a learning set made of instance-label pairs and output a function that maps instances to the corresponding labels.
 The sensitivity in that case is thus related to changes of the outcome of the algorithm when the learning set is changed.
 There are two sources of randomness such algorithms have to cope with: the first one comes from the sampling mechanism used to generate the learning set and the second one is due to noise in the measurements (on the instance and/or label).

 They focus on sampling randomness, which is similar.
 And in general, the notion of stability sounds similar.
 Though it sounds like usually stability refers to robustness to signal noise.
-The randomness has to come from somewhere
+The randomness has to come from somewheref

 Leave-one-out error is the classic estimator, though they're all *approximations* of the same thing: the risk/generalisation error.